 - Non-profit organizations

-Our faculty are accomplished, with 85% of our full-time faculty having the highest degree in their field..
+Our faculty are accomplished, with 92% of the full-time faculty in this department holding the highest degree in their field.
 Several are highly regarded as experts and have been recognized with notable honors and awards.
-And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in a personalized setting with a friendly atmosphere.
+And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the business education degree (BMIT) program.

 Outside the Classroom